somasis/musl-wiki/guidelines-for-distributions.md

 When a feature does affect public API (example: additional `GLOB_*` flags) it's effectively much closer to adding a function (see above).

+# Multilib/multi-arch

+musl does not support sharing an include directory between archs (or 32-/64-bit "versions of the same target" in GCC multilib framing), and thus is not compatible with GCC-style multilib.
+It is recommended that distributions build GCC with multilib disabled, and use library directories named `lib`, not `lib64` or `lib32`.
+Most importantly (see above) distributions should not change the dynamic linker location to `/lib64` or anything else, since this breaks ABI.

+musl does support full multiarch with separate include and lib paths for each separate arch/ABI in the same filesystem, similar but not exactly the same as what Debian does.
+(Debian shares top-level include just not `sys` and `bits`; for musl this may unofficially work but it's not officially supported and there's no reason to believe it's compatible with 3rd-party libs that may install arch-dependent headers generated at build time into that dir.)